iniya-27/PRODIGY_GA_01/README.md

 Fine-tune GPT-2 to generate coherent and contextually relevant text based on a given prompt.

 ## 📋 Description
-This project is part of my AI/ML Internship at Prodigy InfoTech.
+This project is part of my Generative AI Internship at Prodigy InfoTech.
 I have fine-tuned OpenAI's GPT-2 transformer model on a custom dataset to generate domain-specific text that mimics the style and structure of the training data.
 The project covers the complete pipeline from data preparation to text generation using multiple decoding strategies.